Ecuador Fun Facts: 33 Neat Things Worth Knowing About

 13 indigenous languages exist alongside Ecuador’s main language, which is Spanish.
 Indigenous languages, the most important one being quichua (or kichwa), are spoken by more than 2 million people in the country.

-The Andes on the other hand offers sweeping landscapes, beautiful climates, and a colourful culture that will make you fall in love with the country.
+The Andes, on the other hand, offers sweeping landscapes, beautiful climates, and a colorful culture that will make you fall in love with the country.
 The coastal region is a beachcomber’s paradise, teeming with beautiful beaches and equally exquisite dishes that are absolutely worth spoiling your palate with.
-The majestic Galapagos, finally, allures travellers with its otherworldly landscapes and its fascinating and extraordinary species.
+The majestic Galapagos, finally, allures travelers with its otherworldly landscapes and its fascinating and extraordinary species.

 Ecuador has continuously ranked as the place to live in for retired foreigners.
 With a highly comfortable quality of life, considerably low cost of living, and landscapes that look like something out of a Lord of the Rings movie, Ecuador is a fantastic place to settle down.

 29. David & Goliath(s)

 Of all the Andean States (Chile, Argentine, Bolivia, Peru, Venezuela and Colombia), Ecuador is the smallest one.